WDP Part 4: Sequence Field Specification

 - Uniquely identify specific diagnostic codes within a category

-- Enable evolution - Add new error codes over time without breaking existing ones
+- Enable evolution by allowing new error codes to be added over time without breaking existing ones

 - Provide ordering for related diagnostics

-- Support conventions for common error patterns (see 7-SEQUENCE-CONVENTIONS.md)
+- Support conventions for common error patterns (see 6-SEQUENCE-CONVENTIONS.md)

 - Form canonical identity for hash computation